 Newborns can have specially formulated cow’s milk-based formula, but they should not be given regular cow’s milk.
 Regular whole milk is too high in protein which makes it unsuitable for a newborn’s digestive system to handle.

-Infant formula is the only suitable formula milk for a newborn.
-It is carefully adjusted so that the cow’s milk protein is easier for babies to digest and provides complete nutrition.
-Parents are advised to use formula only when breastfeeding is not possible or needs to be supplemented.
+Little one's formula is the only suitable formula milk for a newborn.
+It is carefully adjusted so that the cow’s milk protein is easier for little one's to digest and provides complete nutrition.
+Parents are advised to use formula only when maternal feeding is not possible or needs to be supplemented.

-Most standard infant formulas are made from cow’s milk that has been processed to make it more digestible for babies.
+Most standard little one's formulas are made from cow’s milk that has been processed to make it more digestible for little one's.
 These products typically contain:

-- Whey protein and casein, modified to resemble the balance in breast milk
+- Whey protein and casein, modified to resemble the balance in maternal milk

-- Added vitamin D, vitamin C, and minerals to support a baby’s immune system
+- Added vitamin D, vitamin C, and minerals to support a little one's immune system

 - Adjusted levels of fat and carbohydrates to provide complete nutrition

-There are also specialised formulas for babies with a cow’s milk allergy, lactose intolerance, or other food allergies.
+There are also specialised formulas for little one's with a cow’s milk allergy, lactose intolerance, or other food allergies.
 These may contain hydrolysed proteins, soy protein, or alternative bases like oat milk or rice.

 When Can Your Child Transition from Formula to Cow’s Milk?

-Before 12 months, babies should not be given whole milk as their main drink, as it does not contain the right balance of nutrients and may strain their immature kidneys with too much protein.
+Before 12 months, little one's should not be given whole milk as their main drink, as it does not contain the right balance of nutrients and may strain their immature kidneys with too much protein.

-Why Do Infants Need Baby Formula Instead of Cow’s Milk?
+Why Do Little One's Need Formula Instead of Cow’s Milk?

-The key difference is that baby infant formula is carefully adapted to match a baby’s needs.
+The key difference is that little one's formula is carefully adapted to match a little one's needs.
 Straight cow’s milk lacks:

 - The right balance of vitamin C and vitamin D